 Defining a strong EVP - main region

-A good employee value proposition, or EVP, can help an organisation draw the attention of top talent.
-It is a clear and consistent message about the experience of working at your organisation and highlights the unique aspects you offer that attract, engage and retain top talent.
+A good employee value proposition, or EVP, helps an organisation draw the attention of top talent.
+It is a clear and consistent message about the experience of working at your organisation and highlights the unique experience you offer that attracts, engages and retains top talent.

-More than a HR buzzword, it helps an organisation understand and share what its successful employees like best about working for you.
+In short, it helps you understand and share what successful employees like best about working for you.
 Remember, your organisation is unique.
 It may make the same products or provide the same service as your competitors, but it is unique in its own way.

 What is an EVP?

 An EVP seeks to identify and communicate these unique benefits.
 Covering both tangible and intangible factors, from your company values and culture to rewards and opportunities, it introduces the unique benefits and experience an employee receives in exchange for their skills and experience.
 In doing so, it communicates why your organisation is the right place for the type of people who succeed there, and nobody else.